vadimsoltan/CSCC01-Website-Project/doc/phase2/sprint1.md

 ## July 18 Meeting online from 3:15 PM – 3:20 PM

-- Everyone reported what they accomplished so far and we decide to complete our sprint1.md and edit it for the due date.
+- Everyone reported what they accomplished so far and we decide to complete our sprint1.md as well as RPM.md and edit them for the due date.